Try it free

 Cross-account IAM role that Dynatrace must assume in order for the connection to remain in healthy state.

-Create the DynatraceMonitoringPolicy IAM policy
+Create DynatraceMonitoringPolicy IAM policy

 1. Follow the AWS documentation to create the (managed) policy.